stackforge/libra/doc/pool_mgm/config.rst

       Used to specify the Gearman job server hostname and port.
 This option can be used multiple times to specify multiple job servers

+   .. option:: --rm_fip_ignore_500

+      When removing a floating IP, ignore the HTTP 500 error and treat it as a successful response.